amosyu2000/cyclops/docs/HazardAnalysis/HazardAnalysis.md

 - A loose switch can cause the headlamp to turn on/off unexpectedly.
 - Poor ergonomics can impede the operation of the switch in extreme conditions.
 - Shining light into the user's face can cause visual impairment.
-- Forgetting to turn the headlamp off can cause unnecessary battery consumption.

 ## 7. Failure Modes and Effect Analysis
 ### 7.1.
 Hazards Out of Scope